 - The name should not be too long or too short.

-- The name should not be too complicated and challenging for its understanding, perception, and pronunciation.
+- The name should not be too complicated when it comes to meaning, perception, and pronunciation.

 - The name should be indirectly associated with your business.